AhmedKhanMd/Website-Landing-Page/README.md

 # Website-Landing-Page

-This is the landing Page of a Website which I have built to apply my knowledge of HTML, CSS and Bootstrap.
+This is the landing Page of a responsive Website which I have built to apply my knowledge of HTML, CSS and Bootstrap.

 ## Table of Contents
 * [Technologies Used](#technologies-used)